AryanPrakhar/hackx/README.md

 - Use the `(Re)build index` button in the sidebar to force rebuilding embeddings.
 - If OpenAI key is not set, the app uses `flan-t5-small` from HuggingFace as a fallback (it will be downloaded automatically on first run and may take time).

-Limitations & learnings
-- This is intentionally naive: chunking is character-based and not token-aware.
-For production, use smarter chunking and handle token limits.
-- The fallback HF model is small and may produce lower-quality answers than larger hosted models.
-- FAISS index is in-memory; production should persist index and metadata.

 Next steps (suggested)
 - Add unit tests for chunking & retrieval.